Blue-Kachina/fmcuttingboard/README.md

 - When installed, the user will have a new menu item in their IDE's `Tools` menu
 - The new menu item will be named the same as this plugin
 - The new menu item will itself be a submenu:
-  - Convert FileMaker Clipboard To XML
+  - Convert FM Clipboard To XML Clipboard
-  - Read Clipboard Into New XML File
+  - New XML File From FM Clipboard
   - Push Clipboard Into FileMaker (only enabled when XML file is currently active)

-## Convert FileMaker Clipboard To XML
+## Convert FM Clipboard To XML Clipboard
 When this option is selected, we will attempt to read FileMaker content from the clipboard.
 If we are successful in finding FileMaker content, then the clipboard will be replaced with it

-## Read Clipboard Into New XML File
+## New XML File From FM Clipboard
 When this option is selected, we will attempt to read FileMaker content from the clipboard.
 If we are successful in finding FileMaker content, it will be written to file.
 The file it's written to should be a file whose name is timestamped (perhaps using unix/epoch).